jasonwilkens/jasonwilkens-dot-website/README.md

 ### Typography

 I set up responsive typography based on a modified version of [Utopia](https://utopia.fyi/) set up to work with server-side rendering.
-I set type in the [Manrope](https://manropefont.com/) font, a variable font that set me make the `font-weight`s fluid with the screen size in addition to the `font-size`s.
+I set type in the [Manrope](https://manropefont.com/) font, a variable font that lets me make the `font-weight`s fluid with the screen size in addition to the `font-size`s.